There is very little good information about Medellin nightlife in Colombia. Many articles speak about the same boring bars and clubs.

 Don’t get me wrong.
 You could spend thousands of dollars in one night if you want it.

-But, if you avoid tourist traps and luxury clubs, you should be alright.
+But, if you avoid tourist traps and luxury clubs, you should be all right.

 - Cover for an event or a nightclub: 20-40 000 COP

-Also, the prices change greatly according to where you decide to party.
+Also, the prices change significantly according to where you decide to party.

 The nightlife in Cartagena is the most expensive.
-Then it’s the nightlife in Bogota and Medellin.
+Then there’s the nightlife in Bogota and Medellin.
 The cheaper city is Cali!

 4# Women are gorgeous